ElianCordoba/softwareontheroad/src/content/react-hooks.md

 ---
 layout: post
-title: "React Hooks: everything you need to know!"
+title: "React Hooks: everything you need to know! 🚀"
-subtitle: "The new React Hooks API is here and it's gonna change the way you develop react apps"
+subtitle: "The new React Hooks API is here and it's gonna change the way you develop react apps 🔥"
 author: santypk4
 date: "2019-03-10T15:00:00.000Z"
 image: img/react-hooks.jpg